-Some engineers are team members, some are managers, and some are top executives, but all have a great deal of influence in bringing ideas to a successful completion, and projects to a successful conclusion.
+Some engineers are team members, some are managers, and some are top executives, but all have a great deal of influence in bringing ideas to successful completion and projects to a successful conclusion.
 Engineering is not only a profession, but also a culture with its own expectations, knowledge, and resources that can improve outcomes.

 Like a chef’s knife, an engineer’s knowledge is a prized and expensive tool that holds an edge despite, and perhaps even because, of daily use.
-But even the best knife needs to applied to the task at hand in the most effective way, and to be sharpened regularly.
+But even the best knife needs to applied to the task at hand in the most effective way and to be sharpened regularly.
 So it is with an engineer’s knowledge.

 What’s Important in Engineering?
 Applying Knowledge Effectively